top of page

 Woman walking on a new path symbolizing life transitions and personal growth

-I offer therapy that supports you to meet change with more steadiness, clarity, and self-trust—not by pushing through, but by building the conditions for coherence: a felt sense of internal alignment, agency, and connection.
+I offer therapy that supports you in meeting change with more steadiness, clarity, and self-trust—by building the conditions for coherence: a felt sense of alignment, agency, and connection.

-Together we’ll slow down and listen to what your body and your inner experience have been carrying—so that change becomes more workable, and you’re not doing it alone.
+Together, we slow down and listen—so change becomes more workable, and you’re not navigating it alone.

 Rainbow Amid Clouds